 We knew middle-eastern food was great, but we didn’t expect every single thing we ate to be this good.

 Our favourite thing while living in Cairo on cold days became how much we could order over the phone.
 Yes, we did try to get out there and speak to people in local eateries on most days.
-But because of the crazy sport situation in Cairo, it’s not practical to get to most parts of the city.
+But because of the difficult transport situation in Cairo, it’s not practical to get to most parts of the city.

 We have gotten in trouble just a couple of times, but have heard of other people being nearly arrested for taking a photo of the wing thing.